ajupton/big-data-engineering-project/README.md

 ## Step 1: Setup an AWS S3 Bucket
-Setting up an S3 bucket is pretty straightforward.
+Setting up an S3 bucket is pretty straightforward, and the current 5 GB free tier limit for 12 months is a great way to get started with AWS S3 without having to break the bank.
 Simply create an AWS account, click on Services in the upper left hand side, navigate to Storage and select S3.
 From there you'll be able to create a new S3 bucket following the prompts and inputing settings based on your unique needs.
 I largely followed the default options.
 Once created, simply select the bucket and in the Overview tab, there are options to upload object/files, create folders, or set permissions.
 Alternatively, it's possible to install AWS Cli to your machine in order to transfer files at the command line.
 [See here for a brief overview of transferring files to an S3 bucket using AWS Cli](https://confusedcoders.com/data-engineering/how-to-copy-kaggle-data-to-amazon-s3).